Eighty Years' War, 1621–1648: Start of peace negotiations

-While the peace negotiations were progressing at a snail's pace, Frederick Henry managed a last few military successes: in 1644 he captured Sas van Gent and Hulst in what was to become States Flanders.
+While the peace negotiations were progressing at a snail's pace, Frederick Henry managed a few final military successes: in 1644 he captured Sas van Gent and Hulst in what was to become States Flanders.
 In 1646, however, Holland, sick of the feet-dragging in the peace negotiations, refused to approve the annual war budget, unless progress was made in the negotiations.
 Frederick Henry now gave in and began to promote the peace progress, instead of frustrating it.
-Still, there was so much opposition from other quarters (the partisans of France in the States General, Zeeland, Frederick Henry's son William) that the peace could not be concluded before Frederick Henry's death on 14 March 1647.
+Still, there was so much opposition from other quarters (such as the partisans of France in the States General, Zeeland, Frederick Henry's son William) that the peace could not be concluded before Frederick Henry's death on 14 March 1647.

 Spain's disadvantage

-The protracted conflict ultimately cost Spain the Dutch provinces.
-While scholars propose numerous reasons for the loss, the dominant argument is that it could no longer afford the expense of the conflict.
-Certainly, both Spain and the rebels spent wealth to finance their campaigns but the latter started to gain increasing advantage.
-Due to its booming economy, which was mainly driven by Dutch banks and a thriving stock market, the soldiers in the rebel armies got their pay on time.
-On the Spanish front, the case was dismal.
-According to Nolan, the troops were usually owed months and in many cases years of back pay and, "as a result, they fought with less enthusiasm and mutinied dozens of times during the eight decades of war."
+Spain finally was forced to recognise the independence of the Dutch provinces, which had been among its most valuable possessions.
+While scholars propose numerous reasons for its defeat, the dominant argument is that Spain could no longer afford the expense of the conflict.
+Certainly, both Spain and the rebels spent considerable wealth to finance their campaigns, but the latter became increasingly stronger as the conflict progressed.
+Due to the Netherlands' booming economy, which was mainly driven by Dutch banks and a thriving stock market, the soldiers in the rebel armies got their pay on time.
+On the Spanish side, the situation was dismal.
+According to Nolan, the troops were usually owed months - if not years - of back pay and, "as a result, they fought with less enthusiasm and mutinied dozens of times during the eight decades of war."
 Also, Spanish mercenaries were spending their money in Flanders, not Spain.
-As a result, three million ducats were being pumped into the Dutch economy every year.
+As a result, three million ducats were taken from the Spanish and added to the Dutch economy every year.

+In 1647 Naples revolted against Spanish rule, further weakening the Spanish position.